BeginnerRudy/99-problems/README.md

 - [ ] 60.
 Construct height-balanced binary trees with a given number of nodes

 ## Questions 61 to 69: Binary trees, continued
-- [ ] 61.
+- [x] 61.
 Count the leaves of a binary tree
-- [ ] 61A.
+- [x] 61A.
 Collect the leaves of a binary tree in a list
-- [ ] 62.
+- [x] 62.
 Collect the internal nodes of a binary tree in a list
-- [ ] 62B.
+- [x] 62B.
 Collect the nodes at a given level in a list
-- [ ] 63.
+- [x] 63.
 Construct a complete binary tree
 - [ ] 64.
 Annotate each node of the tree with a position
 - [ ] 65.
 Annotate each node of the tree with a position (alternative layout method)
 - [ ] 66.
 Annotate each node of the tree with a position (Yet another layout strategy)
-- [ ] 67.
+- [x] 67.
 A string representation of binary trees
-- [ ] 68.
-Preorder and inorder sequences of binary trees.
-- [ ] 68A.
+- [x] 68A.
 Write predicates preorder/2 and inorder/2 that construct the preorder and inorder sequence of a given binary tree, respectively.
-- [ ] 68B.
+- [x] 68B.
 Use preorder/2 from problem part a) in the reverse direction.
 - [ ] 68C.
 If both the preorder sequence and the inorder sequence of the nodes of a binary tree are given, then the tree is determined unambiguously.
 Write a predicate pre_in_tree/3 that does the job.
 - [ ] 69.
 Dotstring representation of binary trees.